-SouthCoast Wind is developing an offshore lease area with the potential to generate over 2,400 megawatts (MW), or enough to power over a million homes.
+SouthCoast Wind is developing an offshore lease area with the potential to generate over 2,400 megawatts (MW) of clean renewable electricity, or about enough to power over a million homes.

 The lease area is located over 30 miles south of Martha’s Vineyard and 20 miles south of Nantucket.

-The project will occupy the 199-square mile (or over 127,000 acres) lease area, which was awarded through a competitive auction by the US Bureau of Ocean Energy Management.
+The project will occupy the full 199-square mile (over 127,000 acre) lease area, which was awarded through a competitive auction by the US Bureau of Ocean Energy Management.

-These efforts have been, and will continue to be, pursued with input from local communities to ensure a safe, reliable, and responsible project that meets the expectations of Massachusetts ratepayers and makes the SouthCoast region a hub for offshore wind.
+These efforts have been, and will continue to be, pursued with input from local communities to ensure a safe, reliable, and responsible project that meets the expectations of local ratepayers and makes the Southern New England region a hub for offshore wind.